25 Business Continuity Statistics You Need to Know

 13. Around 60% of corporate data is stored in the cloud

 Businesses of all sizes continue to adopt cloud technology in various ways to support their business continuity objectives.
-More than half of corporate data is now stored using a public or private cloud solution, double the amount from 2015.
-That includes approximately half of all business records for finance and accounting and just under half of all employee records.
+Nearly two-thirds of corporate data is now stored using a public or private cloud solution, double the amount from 2015.
+Employee and customer data are the most common types of data stored in the cloud.

 14. 45% of data breaches are cloud-based

 Cloud storage is convenient and beneficial in many ways, but it’s also an increasingly popular target for hackers.
 Almost half of all data breaches now occur in the cloud.
 In addition, 80% of companies experienced at least one cloud security incident in the last year, and 27% experienced a public cloud security incident.
-Implementing cloud backup solutions in conjunction with traditional disaster recovery systems is the best way to prevent this type of attack from wreaking havoc on your business.
+Implementing cloud backup solutions, including SaaS backup for solutions like M365, in conjunction with traditional disaster recovery systems, is the best way to prevent this type of attack from wreaking havoc on your business.

 15. Hard drive failure rates are increasing

 Hard drives can and do fail.
 When they do, they can cause a massive operational disruption.
-In 2023, the failure rate for hard drives was 1.7%, up from 1.37% in 2022 and 1.01% in 2021.
+In 2024, the failure rate for hard drives was 1.57%, down slightly from 1.7% in 2023, 1.37% in 2022 and 1.01% in 2021.
 This is largely due to aging devices that companies have been reluctant to replace.

-While 1.7% might not sound like a lot, for a small business that relies heavily on its hard drives, even a single crash could be disastrous.
+While 1.57% might not sound like a lot, for a small business that relies heavily on its hard drives, even a single crash can be disastrous.
 SMBs must create business continuity plans that include reliable data backup solutions and regular hardware replacement schedules to mitigate the risk of sudden drive failure and data loss.
-Solutions like Datto SIRIS provide robust protection, and understanding Datto SIRIS pricing can help SMBs find affordable options that ensure both data security and quick recovery, preventing catastrophic downtime.
+Solutions like Datto SIRIS provide robust protection, and since Datto SIRIS pricing is based on a fully integrated, all-in-one solution, SMBs can find affordable options that ensure both data security and quick recovery, preventing catastrophic downtime.

 An unexpected power failure can bring your most critical operations to a screeching halt.
-According to the Uptime Institute, power outages were responsible for 44% of data center outages in 2022.
-Other common causes of downtime in data centers include hardware and software failures (13%) and network failures (14%).
-Power disruptions are often outside of your control, but you can maintain and replace your servers, network devices, and other components to minimize the risk of failures.
+According to the Uptime Institute, power outages were responsible for 54% of data center outages in 2024.
+Other common causes of downtime in data centers include hardware and software failures (11%) and network failures (12%).
+Power disruptions are often outside of your control, but you can maintain and replace your servers, network devices and other components to minimize the risk of failures.

 17. Ransomware attacks cause 24 days of downtime